cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 page_title: "cloudtruth_access_grant Resource - terraform-provider-cloudtruth"
 subcategory: ""
 description: |-
-  A grant which assigns an access role to a principal (a user or group) to an environment or project.
+  A grant which assigns an access role to a principal (a user or group) for a specific environment or project.
 In order to use access grants, you must have a CloudTruth Business Subscription.
-  To assign viewer or contributor access grants to users and groups, you must create a grant specifying at least one interactive user as the owner the resource first.
+To assign viewer, contributor or admin level access grants to users and groups, you must create an owner grant specifying at least one interactive user as the grant owner first.
 After that you can create additional grants with non-owner roles to other users and groups.
   Your provider API key must have organization OWNER or ADMIN access to create, update and delete access grants.
 ---

 # cloudtruth_access_grant (Resource)

-A grant which assigns an access role to a principal (a user or group) to an environment or project.
+A grant which assigns an access role to a principal (a user or group) for a specific environment or project.
 In order to use access grants, you must have a CloudTruth Business Subscription.
-To assign viewer or contributor access grants to users and groups, you must create a grant specifying at least one interactive user as the owner the resource first.
+To assign viewer, contributor or admin level access grants to users and groups, you must create an owner grant specifying at least one interactive user as the grant owner first.
 After that you can create additional grants with non-owner roles to other users and groups.

 Your provider API key must have organization OWNER or ADMIN access to create, update and delete access grants.